 temple from the bricks of the Church –

-There is a lot of construction work mentioned in this passage; there is the
+There is a lot of construction work mentioned in this passage; there is the building of the apostles and prophets, and there is the

 Church.
-There is also the building of the individual as both a noun and a
+There is also the "building" of the individual as both a noun and a

 Eph 2-18,19